luzzyzhang/my-python-cookbook/fluent-python/15-context-mngr/README.md

 > An object implementing both the `__enter__` and `__exit__` special methods, for use in a `with` block.

-> This extra information takes the form of running a callable upon initiating the context using the with statement, as well as running a callable upon completing all the code inside the `with` block
+> This extra information takes the form of running a callable upon initiating the context using the with statement, as well as running a callable upon completing all the code inside the `with` block.

 ```python
 class CustomOpen(object):